undone-labs/nuxt-module-ipfs/README.md

 A Nuxt module that enables nuxt routing for both the intended path and IPFS gateway URLs, which include a CID (hash) of the asset.

-Enabling this plugin for Nuxt in **static mode** will allow resources, including pages, to be accessible via two routes.
-For example:
+Enabling this plugin for Nuxt in **static mode** will allow resources, including pages, to be accessible via 3 different route structures:

 - `foo.com/`
 - `gateway.ipfs.io/ipfs/Qma....AbFd/`
+- `ipfs.io/ipns/foo.com/`

-Subsequently, resources and other pages use paths relative to those bases:
+Subsequently, resources and other pages automatically use paths relative to those bases:
+- `foo.com/bar.png`
-- `foo.com/bar`
+- `gateway.ipfs.io/ipfs/Qma....AbFd/bar.png`
-- `gateway.ipfs.io/ipfs/Qma....AbFd/bar`
+- `ipfs.io/ipns/foo.com/bar.png`

 or
 - `foo.com/style.css`
 - `gateway.ipfs.io/ipfs/Qma....AbFd/style.css`
+- `ipfs.io/ipns/foo.com/style.css`

 ## Installation

 _`npm` package coming soon.
 Manual installation required for now._

 1. Download this repo, extract it and put the resulting folder into your `modules` directory in your Nuxt project
-2. Add `target: 'static'` to your `nuxt.config.js`
+2. Add `target: 'static'` and `router.base` to your `nuxt.config.js`
 3. Add the module folder name to the `modules` array in `nuxt.config.js`

 **nuxt.config.js**